* * *

 If some places never change, it’s because they never need to.
 They have reached a pitch, if not of perfection, then at least of perceived value, just as they are.

 San Francisco’s Cable Car Clothiers is one such establishment.
 Sure it’s changed hands and locations more than once since it was first opened as Robert Kirk Ltd. in 1939, and its clientele has certainly evolved; the story has even added a website.
 But the shop’s philosophy has remained as steadfast as the iconic cable cars from which it gets its name and which trundle along nearby.
-“Good service, sticking with the tried and true,” says Elsie, a sales clerk and the shops Jill-of-all-trades, who has manned her post for more than 25 years.
+“Good service, sticking with the tried and true,” says c0-owner Elsie, the shop’s Jill-of-all-trades, who has held her post for more than 25 years.
 “People who come to Cable Car know exactly what they want and know they can only get it here.”

 “Traditional, masculine, British,” adds Kenneth Pittman of the shop, who says his job description is “to make you look and feel like a million bucks.”

 In addition to Cable Car’s specialty line of Southwick made-to-measure and bespoke suits, the shop also carries traditional sport coats, trousers, hosiery and neckwear — including a large selection of ascots.
 But it’s in the details where Cable Car’s wares really stand out.
 Its selection of men’s accessories is nonpareil, and includes custom blazer buttons and cuff links, sock garters, mountains of pocket squares, velvet slippers, silver-topped walking sticks, and gold embroidered blazer crests, all displayed in an atmosphere that reminds one of the inside of a men’s club crossed with one of the more dignified, established banks of yesteryear.
 (In fact, the space was once a dignified, establishment bank.)